incusdata/py1st/Interactive-Python.md

  * `print("DEF")                   #▷ ABCDEF  ← result of last two.`{.py .ws}
 :::

 By default, the output ‘[file]{.cc}’ is *standard output*.
-Practically, this will mean your screen… unless you have changed the default using your shell's [redirection][w-redirect] or [piping][w-piping] features.
+Practically, this will mean your terminal screen… unless you have changed the default using your shell's [redirection][w-redirect] or [piping][w-piping] features.
 This works in PowerShell on Windows as well.

 The standard output file is represented by [[sys.stdout]{.cc}][p-sys.stdout].
 You can change the default output ‘file’ of [[print]{.cc}][p-fn-print] by passing the ‘[file]{.cc}=[expr]{.stx}’ keyword argument.
 The most immediate use of this, is to write error messages your program produces to *standard error*, or [[sys.stderr]{.cc}][p-sys.stderr].